Polar-orbiting satellites providing global data for weather forecasts up to 10 days and climate monitoring

 15 April 2020

-EUMETSAT operates Europe’s Metop-A, -B and -C satellites, which circle the globe via the poles and continuously collect data from an altitude of 817 km.
+EUMETSAT operates Europe’s Metop-B and –C satellites, which circle the globe via the poles and continuously collect data from an altitude of 817 km.

 The satellites carry a payload of eight main instruments and the data they collect are essential for weather forecasting up to 10 days ahead and climate monitoring.